msftsean/microsoft-devops-workshop/04_pipelines/02_jenkins/02_test_pipeline.md

 8. Click on the build that is at the top of `Build History` on the left.
 9. Click Console Output

-Your output should looks similar to the following:
+Your output should look similar to the following:

 ```
 Started by user admin